 Sponsored by the Dimond Improvement Association and Oakland’s awesome Oaktoberfest Street festival, the premiere event (on ZOOM & Vimeo) will include an exclusive viewing, a talk with the auteur, a virtual fashion show, plenty of gemutlichkeit, and literary drinking games!

-Get tickets NOW for the premiere (October 17-November 15th) at
+Thank you to all who saw the premiere (October 17-November 15th) at

 Check out entries & winners of the Online Oaktoberfest Fashion Show & Dirndl Contest!

 Kristen Caven wrote The Dirndl Diaspora because she wanted to start a fashion trend.
 The granddaughter of German immigrants, Kristen studied German in college to know them better.
 She instigates polka at Oaktoberfest and hands out funny German words from the pockets of her dirndl.
 Kristen wrote the libretto for her musical, The Souls of Her Feet: and her short play, Be Mused, won the first Aluminous Flash Mob Theater Contest and was performed at the Lake Merritt Pergola.
 A champion of women’s voices, diversity and positivity, and an energetic instigator of creativity, Kristen is the author or co-author of seven books and the former president of the Berkeley Branch of the California Writers Club.

 Congratulations to Tina Riggs Gonzalez of Alameda for winning the 2020 #dirndldiversity award.
 Tina says, “Thank you sooooo much for putting together the event, the movie and most of all your hard work to make a bright spot in these trying days.
 And Thank you!!! for more mad money for my sewing addiction!”
 And check out Erica Neumeyer’s Ghana Dirndl!